Want to find and maintain happy relationships? Watch out for this trending relationship killer and get these 4 love tools! Read on…

-Are you always looking around for something better: a better job, a better apartment… a better relationship?
+Are you always looking around for something better?

 Schwartz defines people who tend to check out all the options as “maximizers” and believes they tend to question whether they’ve made the right choice, then later regret their choices.